What are action items?

 Tired of paper forms cluttering your desk?
 Having a hard time organizing the answers so you can easily reference them?
 Drop the paper forms and create a form in Unison.io to easily collect and organize responses!

 While composing an email announcement, choose Form from the menu on the right.

 Give the form a name.
-Then, build the form by clicking Add a new question and selecting one of the options from the drop-down list.
+Then, build the form by clicking Add a field and selecting one of the options from the drop-down list, including existing or new custom fields.
 You can learn more about the types of form questions you can build here.

 Although not an action item in itself, you can create an event from the calendar or within an email announcement.
 As a part of the event, you can optionally add an RSVP or signup specifically for the event.